SanderMertens/bake/README.md

 The following functions are currently supported:

-Function | Type | Description
+Function | Description
 ---------|------|------
-locate | string | Locate various project paths in the bake environment target | bool | Match a target platform
+locate | Locate project paths in the bake environment os | Match or return operating system language | Match or return target language id | Return project identifier

 The next sections are detailed description of the supported functions: